 Side by side, being secured is better for both the SEO and the users.
 Google now considers the SSL certificate as a part of the search ranking algorithm so that the proper implementation can rank you higher on results pages.

 How to fix it?

 The first task is determining what type of SSL certificate you need.
 If you run a more regulated industry like finance, you may need to meet specific requirements.
-After determining the type of certificate, you purchase them from Symantec, GeoTrust, Comodo, or others.
-You will get the SSL certificate for free of cost if your website is hosted on HubSpot or WordPress.
+After determining the type of certificate, you can purchase it from SSl.com, DigiCert, GlobalSign, or others.
+You will get the SSL certificate free of cost if your website is hosted on HubSpot or WordPress.

 The search engines and users won’t access your site if you are using the HTTP URLs.
-Rather than your content, they will get 4xx and 5xx status codes.
-So you need to check the status codes, and if it still HTTP URLs, switch it to HTTPS.
+Rather than your content, they will get 3xx, 4xx, and 5xx status codes.
+So you need to check the status codes, and if it is still HTTP URLs, switch it to HTTPS.

 After that, you should focus on other status code errors.
 You will get a list of URL errors in your crawl report, including 404 errors.
 However, you could also get a more detailed report from Google Search Console, which included a breakdown of the potential issues.

 You should try to fix the issues as soon as possible they arise and ensure that the list is always empty.

 The XML sitemap works as a roadmap for Google and other search engine crawlers.
 It provides the info of your website’s structure and helps them to discover new pages, thus ranking them accordingly.

 If you already submitted the XML sitemap on your website, make sure that it meets the key guidelines :